twcook/S3Model/README.md

 Python Implementation
 =====================
-The Python implementation is in located in the project https://github.com/twcook/S3MPython There are tutorials included in the examples folder as Jupyter notebooks.
+The Python implementation is located in the project https://github.com/twcook/S3MPython There are tutorials included in the examples folder as Jupyter notebooks.

-See the Getting Started notebook.
+See the *Getting Started* notebook.

 You will need to install Anaconda for your platform. https://www.anaconda.com/download/

-Then create the S3Model environement with:
+Then create the S3Model environment with:
 ::code bash
-    $conda env create -f s3m_environment.yml
+    $conda env create -f S3Model.yml

+The resulting Python environment name will be *S3Model*.